-A Programmes-within-College review of five programmes offered by the College of Science at the University of Bahrain (UoB) was conducted by the DHR of the BQA in terms of its mandate to review the quality of higher education in Bahrain.
+A Programmes-within-College review of the programmes offered by the College of Science, University of Bahrain (UoB) was conducted by the DHR of the BQA in terms of its mandate to review the quality of higher education in Bahrain.
 The site visit took place on 12-16 March 2017 for five academic programmes offered by the College, these are B.Sc. in Biology, B.Sc. in Chemistry, B.Sc. in Mathematics, B.Sc. in Statistics and Operational Research and B.Sc. in Physics.

-UoB was notified by the DHR/BQA on 13 October 2016 that it would be subject to a Programmes-within-College reviews of programmes offered by the College of Science with the site visit-taking place in March 2017.
-In preparation for the review, the College of Science at UoB conducted a self-evaluation of these programmes and submitted the Self-Evaluation Reports (SERs) with appendices on 25 December 2016.
+UoB was notified by the DHR/BQA on 13 October 2016 that it would be subject to a Programmes-within-College Reviews of its programmes offered by the College of Science with the site visit-taking place in March 2017.
+In preparation for the review, the College of Science at UoB conducted a self-evaluation of its programmes and submitted the Self-Evaluation Reports (SERs) with appendices on 25 December 2016.

-The DHR constituted a panel consisting of experts in the academic fields of the programmes under review and in higher education who have experience of external programme quality reviews.
+The DHR constituted a panel consisting of experts in the academic fields relevant to the programmes under review and in higher education who have experience of external programme quality reviews.
 The Panel comprised 10 reviewers.

-This Report provides an account of the review process and the findings of the Panel for the B.Sc. in Mathematics based on:
+This Report provides an account of the review process and the findings of the Panel for the Bachelor of Science in Statistics and Operational Research based on: